morays-community/morays-doc/docs/source/nemo.getting_started.rst

 The experiment will execute the following steps:
     - NEMO is modeling the DINO ocean circulation
-    - It uses OASIS every time step to send the surface velocity fields towards the Python script
+    - It sends the surface velocity fields towards the Python script every time step
     - GZ21 model in Python script predicts the mean and standard deviation and the forcing fields
     - Results are sent back to NEMO and written in an output file with XIOS
     - Forcing fields are finally used to parameterize the subgrid momentum